Gold mining in Scotland: Reign of James VI

+Archibald Napier of Merchiston and Regent Morton's favourite George Auchinleck of Balmanno signed a contract with a Flemish miner Abraham Peterson to work certain gold, silver, copper, and lead mines, for the space of twelve years, excluding lead mines already managed by Morton's relative George Douglas of Parkhead.
+Refined silver and gold would be sold to the master of the mint, the "Maister Cunyeour", John Acheson.
+A number of German miners arrived in June 1574.
+The gold mines were regarded as the property of the crown, and in July 1576 a proclamation was made at Edinburgh, Lanark, Peebles, and the mining districts of Cawformure, Robertmure, and Henderland (near Cappercleuch), to the effect no one should sell gold to Scottish people or foreigners ("strangearis"), but only to the Master Coiner.

-Mines opened by George Douglas of Parkhead came to be managed a goldsmith and financier, Thomas Foulis in the 1590s.
+The mines opened by George Douglas of Parkhead came to be managed a goldsmith and financier, Thomas Foulis in the 1590s.
 In June 1592, the Parliament of Scotland created a new office, the Master of Metals, to have charge of mines, refining, and crown income from mining.
 John Lindsay of Menmuir was appointed.
 A surviving letter from this time shows that Douglas of Parkhead's wife Marion Douglas managed a lead mine.

 Thomas Foulis had a tack or lease of the gold mines in "Crauford and Robert Muires" in 1595.
 Custom or duty from the gold extracted due to James VI, under the terms of the 1592 Act, amounted to £666-13s-6d Scots.
-Foulis was trusted to spend this sum on the king's behalf along with the subsidy granted to James VI by Elizabeth I. The English prospector George Bowes, a nephew of the ambassador Robert Bowes, made an arrangement to work with Foulis, but Elizabeth I disapproved.
+Foulis was trusted to spend this sum on the king's behalf along with the subsidy granted to James VI by Elizabeth I, and provided jewellery to the king.
+The English prospector George Bowes, a nephew of the ambassador Robert Bowes, made an arrangement to work with Foulis, but Elizabeth I disapproved.
 Another English entrepreneur Bevis Bulmer formed a partnership with Foulis.
+In 1598, an English inventor or speculator Gavin Smith and a Scottish goldsmith and mint official James Aitcheson or Achesoun developed a pump for mining works.